Transparency report

-A transparency report is a statement issued semesterly or annually by a company or government, which discloses a variety of statistics related to requests for user data, records, or content.
+A transparency report is a statement issued semiannually or annually by a company or government, which discloses a variety of statistics related to requests for user data, records, or content.

 Transparency reports generally disclose how frequently and under what authority governments have requested or demanded data or records over a certain period of time.
 This form of corporate transparency allows the public to discern how much user information governments have requested through search warrants, court orders, emergency requests, subpoenas, etc. Additionally, companies report data related to requests for user information regarding national security matters, including national security letters and FISA Requests.
 In 2010, Google was the first company to release a transparency report, with Twitter following in 2012.
 Additional companies began releasing transparency reports in light of the Edward Snowden leaks in 2013, and the number of companies issuing them has increased rapidly ever since.
 Additionally, the United States Intelligence Community began releasing their Annual Statistical Transparency Report in 2013, in an attempt to raise public opinion following the leaks.
 Today, transparency reports are issued by a variety of technology and communications companies, including Google, Microsoft, Verizon, AT&T, Twitter, Apple, Dropbox, Facebook, Yahoo, Uber, Amazon, T-Mobile, Discord, Reddit, and CloudFlare.
+Transparency reporting has also expanded to cover content moderation practices, including platforms' responses to child sexual exploitation and abuse, with industry bodies such as the Technology Coalition and intergovernmental organizations including the OECD tracking and benchmarking these disclosures across platforms.
 As of July 2021, 88 companies have provided transparency reports.
 Due to the optional nature of transparency reporting, some companies' transparency reports include information related to the government's involvement in copyright takedowns, while others do not.
-Critics claim that these descrepencies in various companies' reports results in confusion rather than clarification regarding government requesting and censorship practices, and many agree that systematic transparency reporting practices should be implemented across every company that receives requests for user information or takedown notices.
-Additionally, companies are required by the government to report the number of national security requests they received in bands of 500 or 1000 (0-499) (0-999).
-Several companies and advocacy groups have lobbied the U.S. government to change this policy and allow the exact number of national security requests to be released, and Twitter is raising this issue in the ongoing legal battle,Twitter v.
+Critics claim that these discrepancies in various companies' reports result in confusion rather than clarification regarding government requesting and censorship practices, and many agree that systematic transparency reporting practices should be implemented across every company that receives requests for user information or takedown notices.
+Additionally, companies are required by the government to report the number of national security requests they received in bands of 500 (0–499) or 1000 (0–999).
+Several companies and advocacy groups have lobbied the U.S. government to change this policy and allow the exact number of national security requests to be released, and Twitter is raising this issue in the ongoing legal battle, Twitter v.
 Garland.